containerbuildsystem/cachi2/docs/gomod.md

 We generally discourage vendoring, but Cachi2 does support processing repositories that contain vendored content.
 In this case, instead of a regular prefetching of dependencies, Cachi2 will only validate if the contents of the vendor directory are consistent with what `go mod vendor` would produce.

-### Deprecated flags

-Cachi2's behavior towards vendoring used to be governed by two flags:

-* `--gomod-vendor`
-* `--gomod-vendor-check`

-Both are deprecated and will have no effect when set.
-They are only kept for backwards compatibility reasons.

 ## Understanding reported dependencies